17 Summer Research Internships for High School Students

 The Air Force Research Laboratory Scholars program is a paid internship opportunity for academically-motivated high school students keen to explore the field of aerospace engineering.
 As a scholar, you will be mentored and guided by full-time AFRL scientists and engineers.
 You will also get to tour AFRL laboratories and work on innovative research with experts.

 The program offers a range of research topics to choose from, and you can take a look at the different mentor bios here.
 You can apply to upto 3 topics per AFRL site.
 Some of the topics offered this summer are Advanced Carbon-Based Conductors for Aerospace Applications and Characterization of High-Temperature Structural Materials.
-The program also offers projects including 'Advanced Robot Controller Design and Implementation' that require you to apply computer science concepts.
+The program also offers projects like 'Advanced Robot Controller Design and Implementation' that require you to apply computer science concepts.

 Cost/Stipend: No cost.
 Students will be paid $492.40 per week.